Models for Change: Systems Reform in Juvenile Justice

 Models for Change supports a network of government and court officials, legal advocates, educators, community leaders, and families working together to ensure that kids who make mistakes are held accountable and treated fairly throughout the juvenile justice process.
-We provide research-based tools and techniques to make juvenile justice more fair, effective, rational and developmentally-appropriate.
+The Initiative provides research-based tools and techniques to make juvenile justice more fair, effective, rational and developmentally appropriate.

 This site is owned and operated by the Justice Policy Institute with funding from the John D. and Catherine T. MacArthur Foundation.

-Strategic states selected for their leadership and commitment to change, geographic diversity, differing needs and opportunities, and likelihood to influence reforms in other locations.
+Strategic states that formed the core of the Models for Change initiative's work to develop models, resources and tools to improve juvenile justice systems.
+The states were selected for their leadership and commitment to change, geographic diversity, differing needs and opportunities, and likelihood to influence reforms in other locations.